Chapter 28 : Running and Hypocrites

 I tilt my head a little and look over at Skye, whose attention is also set in the same direction as Lyn’s.
 I go up onto my tip toes and look above the heads of the girls in front of me.
 I almost fall over in shock at the sight in front of me.

 Oliver Wood, Quidditch captain and supreme maker of rules to ruin things for people, is snogging.
-And he’s not snogging just anyone…he’s snogging the Ravenclaw Reserve Keeper, Reagan Plitt.
+And he’s not snogging just anyone…he’s snogging the Ravenclaw Keeper, Reagan Plitt

 Other Similar Stories